 RFH High School windows as well as popular businesses around town, hosted these dynamic photos.
 The RFH Foundation funded an AP Art History and AP French dual project entitled CHANGEMAKING: FROM CLASSROOM TO COMMUNITY.
 Students and teachers demonstrate the correlation between what we feel inside and what we show on the outside.

 Genetics & Genomics Biolab

 The world of genetics and genomics is evolving at the fastest pace we have seen in any period of scientific discovery.
-With this in mind, RFH's genetics and genomics education capabilities were updated with a new laboratory.
-In addition to the mobile genLab, the grant created additional opportunities for students to access and gain hands-on experience with this state-of-the-art technology.
-By supplementing the school's current electrophoresis equipment with PCR technology for DNA amplification and more current digital genome sequencing equipment students are now able to experience and participate in a real world scientific endeavor.
-The goal is to give RFH students an edge with college readiness in the STEM subject areas.
+RFH's genetics and genomics curriculum were updated with a new mobile genLab and additional state-of-the-art technology.
+By supplementing the school's current electrophoresis equipment with PCR technology for DNA amplification and digital genome sequencing equipment, students are now able to experience and participate in a real world scientific endeavor for enhanced college readiness in the STEM subject areas.

 El Barrio Art & Mercado Little Spain Tours, NYC

 AP Spanish students examined how El Barrio’s identity is defined and reflected through its public art, murals, and gardens.
 Film Club students documented the events of the day, taking video of student presentations at each of the street art stops.
 They then compiled and edited the videos to share with RFH Spanish classes, the RFH Education Foundation, and parents.
 AP students were then able use the final video as a review for the cultural comparison component on the AP Spanish Language and Culture Exam.